-A poster session will be offered to foster one-on-one discussion (Call for Posters).
-Side meetings will be held on topics of specific-importance to attendees for detailed discussion of the performance and implementation of new technologies, such as LHE ZnNi and depot elimination of Cd and Cr6+ (Sign-up to Host a side-meeting).
+A poster session will be offered to foster one-on-one discussion of projects funded by SERDP-ESTCP, CPO, ONR, SBA, and other commercial and defense organizations.
+You can apply to have a poster here.
+Poster abstracts are due by 2 p.m.
+ET July 20th.
+Side meetings will be held on topics of specific-importance to attendees for detailed discussion of the performance and implementation of new technologies:

 As in prior workshops the goal of ASETSDefense 2018 will be to exchange information between Department of Defense repair facilities, weapons system manufacturers, research organizations, and chemical and coating formulators concerning options, performance, and implementation of alternatives.